colmarius/flash/README.md

 __Inspect output__

-See the output of each command flash will run for you on a group of projects.
+See the output of flash commands runned on a group of projects.

 Installation
 ------------